This article was reviewed and updated on August 28, 2020

 - Years in Business: At least 12 months

 Although Kabbage may be willing to work with credit-challenged borrowers, the lender’s rates can be high.
-Depending upon your credit and other factors, you could pay anywhere from 20% to 90% APR.
+Depending upon your credit history and other factors, you should expect the interest rate you pay to be higher—you could pay anywhere from 20% to 90% APR.

 Fundbox: Best for Startups